lkh927/ReplicatingInnovatorsDilemma/README.md

 3. Maximum Likelihood
 This folder contains two Matlab datasets: CheckPi.mat and Data.mat.
 From CheckPi.mat, Pi (per period profits) are imported, where other relevant data variables are important from the 'Data' folder in (1).
 This folder futher contains several .py-files and one notebook, all of which are translations from Igami's original code, where fun1-fun13 has been translated from C and Likelihood has been translated from Matlab.
 The MLEstimation.ipynb is the translated version of Igami's 'MLEstimation.m', and it draws on all of the .py-files.

 4. Simulation
 As we were not succesful in replicating Igami's original results using our translated Python code, we opted for replicating the results running his original (slighty modified) code in Matlab.
 The resulting estimated model - which is equal to the estimated model he presents on page 829 - can be found in the 'PostEstimation.mat' data file.
 Using this Matlab data file, we can replicate his figure on the aforementioned page.
 Further, two other Matlab data files can be found, which are the results of a manual change in the alpha-parameters in Matlab and then running the original code on this basis.
 The corresponding figures of all three estimated models can be found in the 'Figures.ipynb' notebook.

 * Altered MATLAB code
+This subfolder contains the necessary subfolders to run the original

 * Original MATLAB code